Writing-with-Digital-Technologies-f15/responses/wk9/dita-team-2/task-analysis-T2.md

 	The student's goal is to post to the WRIT 4662W class GitHub repository using Prose.io.
 The post will be written in Git-flavored markdown.

-2. **What tasks does the student need to preform to accomplish this goal?**
+2. **What tasks does the student need to perform to accomplish this goal?**
   * Navigate to Prose.io
   * Authorize Prose.io on GitHub
   * (Log in to GitHub)